MatinAniss/gpui-book/src/interactivity/keyboard.md

 #### Keystroke Modifiers

-To create a keystroke with modifiers simple add the modifier name or multiple modifier names and the specific key seperated with the character `-`, so for example a keystroke of the key `F` with the `control` and `shift` modifiers would look like this `ctrl-shift-f`.
+To create a keystroke with modifiers simple add the modifier name or multiple modifier names and the specific key separated with the character `-`, so for example a keystroke of the key `F` with the `control` and `shift` modifiers would look like this `ctrl-shift-f`.

 - The `control` modifier is denoted by the name `ctrl`.
 - The `alt` modifier is denoted by the name `alt`.